-- No-fee checking.
-Almost all of Navy Federal’s personal checking accounts offer ATM-fee rebates and charge no monthly maintenance fees.
+- No monthly fees.
+Almost all of Navy Federal’s personal checking accounts offer free ATMs and charge no monthly maintenance fees.

 - Comprehensive selection.
 From money market accounts to personal loans, Navy Federal’s product suite is substantial.

 - Earns dividends.
-Since Navy Federal is a member-owned credit union, many of its financial products earn daily dividends.
+Since Navy Federal is a member-owned credit union and many of its financial products earn daily dividends.